- Distance from Seattle: 136 miles

 You can't miss the chateau-like roofline of The Fairmont Empress (rooms from $230/night)—she's a focal point for the Inner Harbour with elegant, chandelier-appointed public spaces.
 The property is unexpectedly kid-friendly, with activities like scavenger hunts and marmot watching, an indoor pool (request a kid-sized robe), and free meals off the children's menu for kids under five years (kids aged six to twelve eat for half price off the regular menu).
 Babysitting services also are available, should you wish to have a night out—or a spa treatment.

 For less-expensive digs, settle into the rooms at the Royal Scot Hotel & Suites (rooms from $120/night), which offers large one- and two-bedroom suites equipped with kitchens.
 A pool, hot tub, boardgame room, laundry room, and onsite mini-grocery make this a must-stay for families.
 The shuttle service will deliver you to downtown destinations and the ferry, although most central downtown locales are only about a ten-minute walk away.

 When to Go

 Victoria's mild climate welcomes visitors year round, but spring and summer burst with energy—it's when the town's flowers are at their showiest, baskets of blossoms hanging from every post and pole.
 Get your fill of creativity at June's Victoria International JazzFest and the Victoria Fringe Festival, which typically runs from August through September.

 Fall and winter tend to be Victoria's quiet seasons, but the city's compact nature means you can still enjoy a hot cuppa and a car-free weekend (just dress warmly and bring a raincoat, which may be necessary).

 How to Get There

-By passenger ferry: Victoria is about 2 hours, 30 minutes from downtown Seattle on the Victoria Clipper.
+By passenger ferry: Victoria is about two and a half hours from downtown Seattle on the Victoria Clipper.
 You won't need a car once you arrive.